pleabargain/EnglishHelpsYourCareer/tense past simple.md

 Past simple sentences are created by changing a regular verb into its past tense form, we normally add –ED to the end of the verb.

 ---
+-
 - They found out later that it was a different neighbor making the noise.
+---
+- What did you do?
 - I went to school.

+---

+- What did you do yesterday?
+- I went to school yesterday.

+---

+- What she did she do last night?
+When did she arrive?
 - She arrived last night. [[grammar elements verbs#arrive arrived d reg]]

+---
+- What did you do?
 - I watched TV. [[grammar elements verbs#watch watched t reg]]

+---

 - I thought about the world.

+---
+- When did you eat?
 - We ate earlier.
+---

 - I made a good cup of coffee!
 - I went to a cafe.

 - We fostered a new group of young developers to become better coders.
+---

 - A few weeks ago I finished a very good book.
+I think you will like it!
+- What is the book's title?
+What is the book's name?
+What's the name of the book?

+---

+- When did you finish the book? (you know what book I'm reading)
+- A few weeks ago I finished reading The Petite Prince.

+---

 - I left my previous company two years ago.
 - Our trees produced a lot of fruit.
 - I went to Odessa one year ago.